🔼The name Nazarene in the Bible

 Some exegetes will explain this conundrum by stating that the whole prophecy thing is bungled; both Matthew and Tertullian were embarrassed about Jesus' hometown being of such little significance, and invented a prophecy in the hope that no one would check it.
 Other, slightly more serious exegetes assume that the link between Nazareth, Nazarene and ancient prophecies was so obvious in the first few centuries AD that no author felt the need to explain it, in much the same vein as the name Christ isn't explained; back then everybody knew what it meant and entailed, only in present times do we need to give it its own entry in onomasticons and dictionaries.
 But this absence of explanation caused the obvious to slip into obscurity, and modern scholars have been trying to unearth the secret of the Nazarene ever since.
 It's generally agreed that the solution should be sought somewhere in the etymology and meaning of the name Nazareth/ Nazarene:

 Some scholars believe that Nazarene is really a variant form of Nazirite (from נזר, nazar, meaning to consecrate), but others derive it with equal confidence from נצר (nasar), meaning either to be watchful or to be green.
-Deriving the name Nazarene from נצר (nasar), meaning to be green, would at first glance tie Matthew's Nazarean prophecy to the various "branch" prophesies of the Old Testament (Isaiah 11:1, 53:2, Zechariah 3:8, 6:12), but read our article on the name Nazareth for a discussion of the problems of this particular theory.
+In our article on the name Nazareth itself, we discuss at length that deriving the name Nazarene from נצר (nasar), meaning to be green, would at first glance tie Matthew's Nazarean prophecy to the various "branch" prophesies of the Old Testament (Isaiah 11:1, 53:2, Zechariah 3:8, 6:12), but read our article on the name Nazareth for a discussion of the problems of this particular theory.
 Here at Abarim Publications we propose that the name Nazarene didn't come from נזר (nazar), or נצר (nazar), but rather from a Niphal participle of either the verb זרה (zara), meaning to scatter or winnow, or זרע (zara'), meaning to scatter or sow:

 The name Nazareth — or Nazara as it is called in the oldest non-Biblical texts — occurs almost literally in Numbers 5:28, which reads, "If the woman has not defiled herself and is clean, she will then be free and have children (נזרעה זרע; nazar'a zera')".
 And in Ezekiel 36:9 the Lord submits: "I am for you and I will turn to you, and you will be cultivated and sown (נזרעתם; nazara'tem)".